 On 23 June 2016, the UK voted to leave the EU in a referendum (the "UK Referendum").
-On 29 March 2017, the UK Government exercised its right under Article 50 of the Treaty on the EU to leave the EU.
-At this stage, both the terms and the timing of the UK's exit from the EU are unclear, and it could take considerable time to negotiate, draft and approve a withdrawal agreement in accordance with Article 50 of the Treaty on the EU.
-Moreover, the nature of the relationship between the UK and the EU following the UK's exit (the "EU27") has yet to be agreed and negotiations with the EU on the terms of the exit have demonstrated the difficulties that exist in reaching such an agreement.
-In addition to the economic and market uncertainty this brings (see "-(d) Market uncertainty" below), there are a number of other potential risks which may arise as a result of the UK Referendum result.
-If any of these risks materialise, they could have a material adverse effect on the Group's and, following Completion, the Combined Group's business, prospects or results of operations:
+Following the UK Government's decision to invoke Article 50 of the Treaty on the EU on 29 March 2017, it is expected that the UK will leave the EU in October 2019, although this deadline could be extended, or a transitional arrangement put in place, subject to agreement by all EU member states.
+At this stage, the nature of the relationship between the UK and the EU following the UK's exit (the "EU27") has yet to be agreed and negotiations with the EU on the terms of the exit have demonstrated the difficulties that exist in reaching such an agreement.
+In addition to the economic and market uncertainty this brings (see "Market uncertainty" below), there are a number of other potential risks which may arise as a result of the UK Referendum result.
+If any of these risks materialise, they could have a material adverse effect on the Group's business, prospects or results of operations: